marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 - **Slight Left-Skewed Distributions for 2015 and 2020**.
     1. 2015: Mean is slightly lower than the median, suggesting a near-normal distribution with a minor left skew.
     2. 2020: Mean is slightly lower than the median, indicating a slight left skew.
+ - **Imputation Method**: Given the nearly symmetrical distributions observed across all selected years, with some minor left skewness in the later years, using the median for imputation is a suitable choice.

  #### Step 3: